 Sept.
 12, 2017

 - Minimally invasive surgery.
 Mayo Clinic surgeons have been at the forefront of using minimally invasive surgery.
 General surgeons at Mayo in Florida perform more than 350 of these procedures each year.
-Read more about minimally invasive surgery, a technique has many advantages for patients.
+Read more about minimally invasive surgery, a technique that has many advantages for patients.

 - MIRP: minimally invasive radioguided parathyroidectomy.
 The surgical procedure to remove a parathyroid gland (called a parathyroidectomy) used to require an incision across the neck, general anesthesia and at least an overnight stay in a hospital.
 With new technology, removing an overactive parathyroid gland (adenoma) is quicker, less invasive and just as successful as the standard procedure.